allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

   * Members shall
     * Work as a team to create a postmortem plan to review and fix sections of the project
-    * Come up with different approaches to solve issues with the project
+    * Develop different approaches to solve issues with the project
-    * Participate in the discussions in a respectful and courteous manner while adhering to the communications section of the code of conduct
+    * Participate in the discussions in a respectful and courteous manner while adhering to the Communications section of the Code of Conduct
     * Provide constructive feedback and propose solutions for issues faced
     * Receive feedback and discuss how it could be used to improve future projects and assignments
-    * :heavy_exclamation_mark: TODO: add any additional items in the A category for the doing postmortems as a team
+    * Communicate and think practically on how to improve the program with efficiently with our computational skills
+    * Account for situational factors that may come up with remote work when giving feedback and discussing solutions
+    * Keep postmortems blameless to increase accountability in a group and to prevent individual team members from being blamed
+    * Respect that all decisions postmortem should be arrived through a democratic process based upon the majority support from the group

 * Unacceptable Conduct (U):
   * Members shall not
     * Insult others while presenting criticism
     * Blame other members for any issues with the final product
-    * Refuse to collaborate in fixing remaining issues
+    * Refuse to collaborate in fixing remaining issues before completing a project or lab
-    * :heavy_exclamation_mark: TODO: add any additional items in the U category for the doing postmortems as a team
+    * Make non-objective criticisms toward others' solutions
+    * Take credit for other's work
+    * Target individuals when discussing post mortem or remaining bugs in an assignment
+    * Make decisions that the majority of the team disagree with postmortem
+    * Use one-track minded thinking towards achieving solutions

 ### Conflicts